Congregation of Our Lady of Charity of the Good Shepherd: Australia

 Like orphanages, they received almost no government funds.
 Laundry work was regarded as suitable as it did not require much training nor substantial capital expense.
 The nuns shared the conditions of the inmates, such as bland food, hard work, the confinement and the long periods of silence.
 Education for residents was either of poor quality or lacking altogether.
 The state-run Parramatta Girls Home, which also had a laundry, had similar harsh conditions but a worse record for assaults.
-The Good Shepherds were among the organisations running these institutions and laundries, for example at Abbotsford Convent.

 In 2004 the Australian Parliament released a report that included Good Shepherd laundries in Australia for criticism.
 "We acknowledge" [writes the Australian Province Leader Sister Anne Manning] "that for numbers of women, memories of their time with Good Shepherd are painful.
 We are deeply sorry for acts of verbal or physical cruelty that occurred: such things should never have taken place in a Good Shepherd facility.
 The understanding that we have been the cause of suffering is our deep regret as we look back over our history."